-Petrol and diesel prices remain constant in Bhubaneswar, Check updated rates in your city
+Petrol and diesel prices remain constant in Bhubaneswar, check updated rates in your city

-Bhubaneswar: The petrol and diesel prices have remained constant in Odisha’s capital city Bhubaneswar on Saturday.
-The petrol and diesel price were recorded at Rs 103.19 and Rs 94.68, respectively.
+Bhubaneswar: The prices of petrol and diesel remain constant in Odisha’s capital city Bhubaneswar on Sunday.
+The petrol and diesel price were recorded at Rs 103.19 and Rs 94.76, respectively.

-The prices of petrol and diesel in Cuttack have increased at Rs 103.58 and Rs 95.13, respectively.

 Likewise, the price of petrol and diesel in India’s capital New Delhi was recorded at Rs 96.72 and Rs 89.62, respectively.
 The cost of petrol in major cities of India has been recorded at Rs 102.63 in Chennai, Rs 106.03 in Kolkata, and Rs 106.31 in Mumbai, respectively.